Code-Institute-Submissions/Milestone_2-5/README.md

 ## Problems encountered

 1. Large number of data used from external source, which caused delays in loading the site.
-This was overcome by creating local storage.
+This was overcome by creating a local storage using LowDB.
 2. Understanding and using the data structure was a challenge overall and proved to be the most time-consuming part of the process.
+For example figuring out how to access and use latitude and longitude information I needed for creating the markers.
-2. Google maps infowindow's contents were not displaying the correct information, used each location's id number to access the required data string.
+2. Google maps infowindow's contents were not displaying the correct information.
+I used each location's id number as an identifier to access the required data string.

 ## Deployment